Canadians will soon have a zippy new way to get around—if TransPod has anything to say about it, that is.

-The FluxJet can carry up to 54 passengers plus two wheelchairs.
+The FluxJet can carry up to 54 passengers plus two passengers in wheelchairs.
 It’s also fitted with four luggage racks and can transport up to 10 tons of cargo.
 It will travel along a dedicated tube system known as the TransPod line to alleviate congestion on main roads and highways.
 It’s not dissimilar to Virgin’s Hyperloop network of 600 mph pods that is set to roll out in 2030.
 The TransPod line will have stations in key locations and major cities, with pods expected to depart every two minutes.
 It will reportedly cost approximately 44 percent less than a plane ticket.

 What’s more, the project is expected to create up to 140,000 jobs and add $19.2 billion to Canada’s GDP throughout construction.
 It will also reduce CO2 emissions by about 636,000 tonnes per year.
 The plan appears to be gaining momentum, too.
 TransPod recently received $550 million in financing and kicked off the next phase of an $18 billion US infrastructure project to build the TransPod Line between Calgary and Edmonton in Alberta, Canada.
 (It’ll reportedly get you to either city in just 45 minutes.)

 The company also recently presented a scaled-down FluxJet at an event in Toronto to showcase its flight capabilities.
 The demo model executed a take-off and landing procedure within its guideway.
 (You can watch the demo footage above.)